IgnitionBoulder/2015week1/deliverables/README.md

 ### Section 1: The Front End
 #### Required - Answer these questions in the deliverables file, and complete the following.
 What is the role of HTML in a web page?
-HTML acts as a skeleton that gives every webpage structure What is the role of CSS in a web page?
+HTML acts as a skeleton that gives every webpage structure.

+What is the role of CSS in a web page?
+CSS is what gives HTML pages their beautiful apperance.

 What is the role of Javascript in a web page?